zuplo/docs/docs/support.md

 ## Email Support

-For customers with email support, you can contact us using one of the follow email addresses:

-- `support@zuplo.com`: Tickets will be responded to as quickly as possible and prioritized based on your support offering.
+For customers with email support, you can contact us at `support@zuplo.com`.
+Tickets will be responded to as quickly as possible and prioritized based on your support offering.